thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 **Step 2: Do Your Homework**

-Before the actual threat modelling workshop begins, spend a little time familiarizing yourself with the application.
+Before the actual threat modeling workshop begins, spend a little time familiarizing yourself with the application.
 Review the architecture diagrams.
 Understand the authentication flow.
 Identify external dependencies.
 Run through a quick STRIDE assessment in your head.
 Ask yourself questions like: Where could privilege escalation occur?
 How are identities established?
 How are credentials managed?
 Where does sensitive data cross trust boundaries?

 This isn't the threat model itself.
 Think of it as preparation.
 Spending a few minutes understanding the application beforehand often saves hours during the workshop itself.